Making the Right Choice: Magnesium Bisglycinate vs Magnesium Glycinate

 What is magnesium glycinate and magnesium bisglycinate?

-You’ve likely heard of magnesium before, but if you’re not familiar with the many types of magnesium, let us enlighten you.
+You’ve likely heard of magnesium before, but if you’re not familiar with the many types of magnesium, let us enlighten you on this essential mineral.

 In the supplement section of your local health food store, here’s what you might see: